for-loop9/vlither/README.md

 cd ../..
 build/bin/app
 ```
-You may also work on the cloned project with VS Code by opening the workspace file.
+You may also work on the project with VS Code by opening the `.code-workspace` file.
 All the build tasks and launch configurations have been set.
 Make sure you have the required extensions installed:
 - [C/C++ tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 - [Makefile tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.makefile-tools)
 ## Features

 - Supports all 66 skins